What is Regenerative Agriculture?

 Benefits of Regenerative Agriculture

-Regenerative agriculture seeks to make measured improvements to the health and quality of the land — not just to sustain it.
+Regenerative agriculture seeks to make measured improvements to the health and quality of the land.

 Increasing organic matter in the soil is a major benefit.
 Organic matter is the decomposed life that helps grow more life — the forages, crops and livestock that become a farmer’s income.